EZ-books/EZ-books/README.md

 The following **required** functionality is completed:

-- [ ] User can be able to sing up/in using their facebook and google account
+- [ ] User can be able to sign up/in using their facebook and google account
 - [ ] User can be able to sell/buy books
 - [ ] User can be able to browse thought the books
 - [ ] User can be able to rate seller